-- Registration begins on or after the appointed time found in PROWL (Student Services > Registration > Check Your Registration Status).
-Appointments are based on the number of earned hours and excludes those In Progress.
+- Registration begins on or after the appointed time found on the Prepare for Registration page in PROWL.
+Appointments are based on the number of earned hours and exclude those In Progress.

 - First-year students register in June during their advising appointment after they have completed the pre-registration tasks in Future Lions.

 - Transfer Students register after being advised by their respective Dean's Office.